The Refactor of My Games App

 Presence Became A System

-The refactor separates realtime game data from presence.
-The app uses a dedicated presence WebSocket at /presence.
+The refactor splits realtime game data from presence entirely.
+The app now uses a dedicated presence WebSocket at /presence, which updates sessions.lastSeen and game attachment state on a heartbeat interval.

-The split is cleaner.
-Zero handles data sync.
-The presence socket answers a different question: is this browser alive and attached to this room?
+Presence no longer hides inside game-specific heartbeat routes.
+Zero handles data sync, and the presence socket answers a completely different question: is this browser alive and attached to this room?

 Data Model